Kevyn Aucoin: Inoui cosmetics

 Later, Aucoin would work with Japanese cosmetics giant Shiseido on their Inoui line.
-He would later be approached by both Vincent Longo and Laura Mercier to endorse their eponymous lines, but decided to launch his own brand, Kevyn Aucoin Beauty, in 2001 instead.

 Celebrity work, writing, and appearances

-Aucoin worked with hundreds of celebrities, including Madonna, Whitney Houston, Cher, Liza Minnelli, Janet Jackson Tina Turner, Gwyneth Paltrow, Lisa Marie Presley, Courtney Love, and Vanessa L. Williams.
+Aucoin worked with hundreds of celebrities, including Madonna, Whitney Houston, Cher, Tori Amos, Jewel, Julianne Moore, Sharon Stone, Brooke Shields, Christina Ricci, Isabella Rossellini, Winona Ryder, Demi Moore, Kim Basinger, Liza Minnelli, Janet Jackson Tina Turner, Gwyneth Paltrow, Lisa Marie Presley, Courtney Love, and Vanessa L. Williams.

 He began publishing his creations in books: The Art of Makeup, Making Faces, and Face Forward, two of which became Time magazine best sellers; Making Faces debuted at number one.
-The books featured celebrities, along with everyday people (including his mother), in makeup and costumes to resemble other celebrities.
-He transformed Celine Dion into Maria Callas; Lisa Marie Presley into Marilyn Monroe; Courtney Love into Jean Harlow; Christina Ricci into Édith Piaf; Hilary Swank into Raquel Welch; Winona Ryder into Elizabeth Taylor; Tionne "T-Boz" Watkins into Josephine Baker; and Martha Stewart into Veronica Lake, among others.
 Face Forward was widely noted for introducing makeup sculpting and contouring to the general public for the first time.

-Aucoin made appearances on Good Morning America and The Oprah Winfrey Show.
-He played as himself in an episode of Sex and the City called "The Real Me" (Season 4, Episode 2), doing Carrie Bradshaw's makeup for a fashion show during New York Fashion Week.
-In addition, he appeared with Cher in "Gypsies, Tramps, and Weed" (Season 3, Episode 7) of Will & Grace.

-Aucoin was an interview subject (along with dancer Bill T. Jones and explorer Ann Bancroft) in Oliver Button is a Star!, a video reinterpretation of Tomie dePaola's children's book "Oliver Button Is a Sissy."

 In 1999 he received an honorary diploma from Harvey Milk High School for his support of gay and transgender youth.

 Personal life

 Aucoin eventually found his birth parents, and was able to personally meet them and his half-siblings.

 He was in a long-term relationship with Eric Sakas, who remained a close friend after their breakup.
 Sakas later became president and creative director of Kevyn Aucoin Beauty.

 Aucoin began dating Jeremy Antunes in 1999.
 They married in Hawaii in 2000, in an unofficial ceremony since same-sex marriage was not legally recognized at the time.
 Aucoin's 15-year-old niece, Samantha, lived with them after Aucoin obtained legal guardianship.